Bogdanp/racket-review/README.md

 * missing and invalid #lang headers
 * redefined identifiers via `define` and `define-values`
 * redefined identifiers inside `let`
+* identifiers that have been provided but not defined
 * `cond` expressions without an `else` clause

 ## Emacs/flycheck support